Who we are:

-The AACC is currently staffed by 3 full-time professional staff and over 40 student employees including a graduate student, a group of undergraduate interns, and a team of work-study students.
-The Center’s staff and students work closely with over 60 Asian American student organizations and collaborate with various Rutgers academic units.
+The AACC is currently staffed by 4 full-time professional staff and over 60 student employees including a group of undergraduate interns, and a team of work-study students.
+The Center’s staff and students work closely with over 60 Asian Pacific Islander Desi American (APIDA) student organizations and collaborate with various Rutgers academic units.
 The AACC also collaborates with other cultural centers, student services, and administrative offices as well as community-based organizations to develop cultural programs, provide curriculum enrichment and other activities for the entire Rutgers community.
 The AACC aims to provide a supportive and attractive environment for all students while promoting academic excellence, leadership, and personal/professional development.

 APIDA students represent 25% percent of the Rutgers New Brunswick student body.
 Acting as an informal home away from home for many undergraduate and graduate students, the AACC is a place where friendship, diversity, and unity bloom.
 The center provides students with a comfortable area to study, hold group meetings, host events, edit publications, and a place to socialize with friends.
 Students heavily utilize the Center throughout the academic year, as it reserved almost daily by student organizations.